 Of important note, Ridgefield is also a town of artists.
 Ridgefield has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ridgefield’s character.

 Also of interest is that Ridgefield has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Ridgefield is a great place for families with children to consider.
-First of all, many other families with children live here, making Ridgefield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Ridgefield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Ridgefield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ridgefield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Ridgefield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgefield residents report their race to be White, followed by Asian.
 Important ancestries of people in Ridgefield include Italian, German, English, and Polish.